Taranis: Taranis and the wheel god

 The wheel god (Radgott) is a figure of Celtic religious iconography, a god wielding a spoked wheel.
 The wheel god is often depicted with the attributes of Jupiter: thunderbolt, sceptre, and eagle.
 The spoked wheel was an important religious motif for the Celts.
 Metal votive wheels (known as rouelles) are known from Iron Age Europe.
 The Lexicon Iconographicum Mythologiae Classicae lists 15 depictions of the wheel god.
 Some are statuettes of the god dressed in Gaulish garb, with a wheel in one hand and a thunderbolt in the other.
 A mosaic from Saint-Romain-en-Gal shows a woman and a man leaving sacrifices to such a statuette.
 An obscure scene on the Gundestrup cauldron perhaps shows a leaping devotee offering a wheel to the wheel god.
 The so-called Jupiter columns, religious monuments widespread in Germania, are frequently crowned with an equestrian god, who sometimes wields a wheel.

 Because both were identified with Jupiter, Taranis has been repeatedly equated with the wheel god (for example, by Pierre Lambrechts, Jean-Jacques Hatt, and Anne Ross).
 However, nothing connects the gods directly.
 No inscription links Taranis with wheel iconography.
 Some scholars have rejected this equation.
 Green rejects it, and argues that the wheel god was a solar deity, naturally identifiable with Jupiter, but distinct from the thunder god Taranis.
 Gerhard Bauchhenß and Peter Noelke both express scepticism in their studies of Jupiter columns in Germany. Árpád M. Nagy described the equation as "probable, but not binding".

-In any case, the combination of the thunderbolt and wheel as attributes is not unique to one deity: Hercules is occasionally depicted with these attributes in the Latin West, and a female deity with a thunderbolt and wheel is known from a statue in Autun.
+The combination of the thunderbolt and wheel as attributes is not unique to one deity.
+Hercules is occasionally depicted with these attributes in the Latin West; a female deity, perhaps wielding a thunderbolt and wheel, is known from a statue in Autun.

 Jupiter Column rider with a wheel from Obernburg.

 Jupiter with a thunderbolt and a wheel from Le Châtelet de Gourzon.

 A broken wheel held by a large bearded man and a leaping man on the Gundestrup cauldron (plate C).

 Scene of two people offering sacrifices to the wheel god (wheel in one hand, thunderbolt in the other) on a mosaic from Saint-Romain-en-Gal.

 Votive wheels (rouelles) at the Musée d'Archéologie Nationale.

 Altar to Jupiter with a relief of a wheel at the Musée de la Romanité.